-CVFPB is releasing this Draft Supplemental EIR for public and agency review in accordance with CEQA requirements.
-USACE is releasing the Draft Supplemental EA for public and agency review concurrently with the Draft Supplemental EIR.
-After the review period closes, CVFPB and USACE will consider the comments received and prepare responses.
-These comments and responses, along with any modifications, will be incorporated into a Final Supplemental EIR and a Final Supplemental EA and USACE will decide whether the Project qualifies for a Finding of No Significant Impact to meet NEPA requirements for the SREL Contract 4 project.
+CVFPB released this Draft Supplemental EIR for public and agency review in accordance with CEQA requirements.
+USACE released the Draft Supplemental EA for public and agency review concurrently with the Draft Supplemental EIR.
+After the review period closed, CVFPB and USACE considered the comments received and prepared responses.
+These comments and responses, along with any modifications, were incorporated into a Final Supplemental EIR and a Draft Final Supplemental EA and USACE will decide whether the Project qualifies for a Finding of No Significant Impact to meet NEPA requirements for the SREL Contract 4 project.